remotion-dev/remotion/packages/docs/docs/get-remotion-environment.md

 crumb: "API"
 ---

-With the `getRemotionEnvironment()` function , you can retrieve information about the current Remotion Environment.
+With the `getRemotionEnvironment()` function, you can retrieve information about the current Remotion Environment.
 It returns an object with the following properties:

-- `isStudio`: If the code gets executed in the [Remotion Studio](/docs/cli/studio).
+- `isStudio`: Whether the function got called in the [Remotion Studio](/docs/cli/studio).
-- `isRendering`: Whether the code gets executed in a render.
+- `isRendering`: Whether the function got called in a render.
-- `isPlayer`: Whether a Player is mounted on the current page.
+- `isPlayer`: Whether a [`<Player>`](/docs/player) is mounted on the current page.

-This can be useful if you want components to compute some values differently based on the environment you are in.
+This can be useful if you want components or functions to behave differently depending on the environment.

 ### Example